Stockton-on-Tees Teacher Training Partnership

 In school, trainees follow one of three programmes:

-In addition, all trainees will have the opportunity to engage with our ‘Wider Education Week’ visiting special schools and pupil referral units.
+In addition, all trainees will have the opportunity to engage with our ‘Wider Education Week’ visiting special schools, pupil referral units and experience a different phase of teaching from the phase in which you are being trained.

 Placements take the individual circumstances of trainees into account, e.g. geographical location of the school in relation to your home.